DSEI21000-S21/project-product-price-prediction/documents/JM.md

 All results that we got were computed from the input variables where the price is excluded.

-**L. If you had to make synthetic data was it a useful representation of the problem you were trying to solve?
+**L. If you had to make synthetic data was it a useful representation of the problem you were trying to solve?**

 # Visualization 10pts

-**A. Do you provide visualization summaries for all your data and features?
+**A. Do you provide visualization summaries for all your data and features?**

+The

 **B. Do you use the correct visualization type, eg. bar graphs for categorical data, scatter plots for numerical data, etc?

 **C. Are your axes properly labeled?

+All visuals containe proper labels for axes.
 **D. Do you use color properly?

 **E. Do you use opacity and dot size so that scatterplots with lots of data points are not just a mass of interpretable dots?